-For those of you who are thinking about getting your CDL license, you may be put off by the high cost of tuition at private truck driving schools.
+Paid CDL training is an alternative to private truck driver training schools, for those of you who are thinking about getting your CDL license but are put off by the high cost of tuition at the private CDL schools.

 After all, it always feels a little crazy to have to pay a boatload of money just to make money.

 One method (and the least expensive route) to get your CDL license is to approach a big carrier and explain to them that you’re looking to get into trucking.

 Company paid CDL training programs are available with most of the big carriers.
 They even offer to pay you (although often a low wage) during the training period.

 It may sound too good to be true.
 There are definitely advantages to getting company-sponsored CDL training and some potential disadvantages.

 Overall, paid CDL training programs are a GREAT way to become a truck driver.

 It’s the best way to get a good deal for your CDL training and the most bang for your buck.